MidgetJake/UniversalDiscordNotifier/README.md

 `%SOURCE%` will be replace with the source that dropped or gave the loot

+`%TOTAL_VALUE%` will be replaced with the total value of the loot

 #### Slayer:
 `%TASK%` will be replaced with the task that you have completed.
 E.g. `50 monkeys`